 The large ATA collection includes:

-- Over 100 pilot (male and female) and flight engineer log books, including those of Mary Ellis, who died in July 2018 aged 101.
+- Over 130 pilot (male and female) and flight engineer log books, including those of Mary Ellis, who died in July 2018 aged 101.

 - Hundreds of photographs, many from private collections

 - Uniforms and flying clothing, including a ladies uniform worn by Ann Wood (USA), Mary Ellis and Joy Lofthouse

 - Navigation equipment